ethanbaker/cpick/README.md

 To include the Cpick package, include the line `import "github.com/ethanbaker/cpick"`.

 To make a command based off of the package, run `go install` in the `cmd/cpick` directory.
 Command usage can be found in the [docs](https://godoc.org/github.com/ethanbaker/cpick).

+Cpick also utilizes [cmdtab](https://github.com/rwxrob/cmdtab), which offers tab completion for Cpick.
+If you wish to enable tab completion, add the line `complete -C cpick cpick` to your `~/.bashrc` file.

 #### Arch Linux (Arch User Repository)